Tim Cook talks about security and privacy on Apple platforms

 Much has been said that users should have the option to choose to sideload.
 Tim Cook responds to this clearly by stating that we already have that choice right now: “users who want to do sideloading can use Android”.

-As Craig already commented, the truth is that, far from adding possibility of choice, having to allow sideloading on the iPhone and lower the security of the system what would achieve is that those of us who choose Apple platforms for their security and privacy would lose this choice.
+As Craig already commented, the truth is that, far from adding the possibility of choice, having to allow sideloading on the iPhone and lowering the security of the system would achieve that those of us who choose Apple platforms for their security and privacy would lose this choice.
 The user is not favored to choose, the other way around.

 “Sideloading is a criminal’s best friend.”